 Which parks provide hook-ups (water & electricity only) + dump stations?

-	Hook-ups are available at Cathedral Gorge, Valley of Fire, Echo Canyon and Big Bend of the Colorado, Washoe Lake Spring Valley, South Fork and Kershaw-Ryan State Parks.
+Hook-ups are available at Cathedral Gorge, Valley of Fire, Echo Canyon, Big Bend of the Colorado, Washoe Lake, Walker River, Spring Valley, South Fork and Kershaw-Ryan State Parks.

 Can I bring my pet when I visit a State Park?

 Leashed pets (leash no longer than 6 feet) are welcome at most Nevada State Parks.
 Pets are not permitted at Sand Harbor from April 15th through October 15th due to the high volume of visitors.

 Metal detecting is permitted in designated areas with the permission of the park supervisor.
 Please contact the individual park directly with any questions you may have.